-- 19.-(1) It is an offence to transport any aquaculture animal unless the requirements in paragraph (2) are met. - (2) The requirements are- - (a) the duration of the transport must be as short as reasonably possible; - (b) the means of transport must be cleaned and disinfected before dispatch; - (c) if the animal is transported overland in water- - (i) it must be transported in such a way that the water cannot escape from the means of transport; and - (ii) any water exchange is carried out only at a water station which the competent authority has approved; and - (d) the conditions of transport must minimise the risk of spreading disease to- - (i) the animal being transported; - (ii) any aquatic animal at any place of transit; - (iii) any aquatic animal at the place of destination. - (3) Where a person imports from a third country any aquaculture animal which is intended for quarantine the animal must be transported directly from the border inspection post to a quarantine facility. - (4) In paragraph (3)- - (a) "border inspection post" means, in relation to a species of animal, a place for the time being specified in relation to that species in Schedule 2 to the Animals and Animal Products (Import and Export) (England) Regulations 2006(8); - (b) "quarantine facility" has the meaning given in Article 2(1) of Commission Decision 2008/946/EC(9) on implementing Council Directive 2006/88/EC as regards requirements for quarantine of aquaculture animals. - (5) It is an offence not to comply with paragraph (3).
+- 19.-(1) It is an offence to transport any aquaculture animal in a manner which does not fulfil any of the requirements in paragraph (2). - (2) The requirements are- - (a) the duration of the transport must be as short as reasonably possible; - (b) the means of transport must be cleaned and disinfected before dispatch; - (c) if the animal is transported overland in water- - (i) it must be transported in such a way that the water cannot escape from the means of transport; and - (ii) any water exchange is carried out only at a water station which the competent authority has approved; and - (d) the conditions of transport must minimise the risk of spreading disease to- - (i) the animal being transported; - (ii) any aquatic animal at any place of transit; - (iii) any aquatic animal at the place of destination. - (3) Where a person imports from a third country any aquaculture animal which is intended for quarantine the animal must be transported directly from the border inspection post to a quarantine facility. - (4) The operator of a quarantine facility must not release an aquaculture animal from a quarantine facility without the prior written consent of the competent authority. - (5) In paragraphs (3) and (4)- - (a) "border inspection post" means, in relation to a species of animal, a place for the time being specified in relation to that species in Schedule 2 to the Animals and Animal Products (Import and Export) (Scotland) Regulations 2007(12); - (b) "quarantine facility" has the meaning given in Article 2(1) of Commission Decision 2008/946/EC(13) on implementing Council Directive 2006/88/EC as regards requirements for quarantine of aquaculture animals. - (6) It is an offence not to comply with paragraph (3) or (4).